 Growing flowers, shrubs and trees, plus perhaps vegetables and fruit, could be almost the entire purpose of a garden or it could be just one of its uses.

 Clever sloping garden ideas are useful if your outdoor space features an awkward gradient, which are famously difficult to design around.
-Or perhaps you're dealing with a garden on many levels - or want to create them.
+Or perhaps you're dealing with a garden on many levels - or want to create one.

 At this initial stage, write a list of all the garden’s desired functions, which will help ready you to allocate space to different activities within your layout.